frobnitzem/machine-learning-neural-python/README.md

 # Introduction to artificial neural networks in Python

+This repository is a fork from <https://github.com/carpentries-incubator/machine-learning-neural-python>, an excellent introduction to ML for images.

+---

 This half-day lesson gives an introduction to artificial neural networks.
 During the lesson we prepare and visualise data for algorithm development, and construct a neural network that is able to classify disease in X-rays.

 It is the third lesson in the machine learning curriculum.
 In the final lesson we explore the important area of responsible machine learning.